carlo-monti/Sx4/readme.md

 The modules that receives or generates sound has generally four audio outputs that should be individually connected to the **[s~ to_dac_1]** (or 2, or 3, ...) object.
 Be careful to avoid clipping by mixing many outlets!
 The audio outlets are usually put to the left while the rightmost outlet puts out (already formatted!)
 OSC messages.

-### Presets

-Each module instance loads and saves its own presets in a dedicated folder that is named among its ID.
-I.e. an instance loaded with ID=12 in the set called `set_1` will save its presets in: `set_1/presets/folder/12`.
-The request of loading and saving is sent globally by the **[presets]** object.
-In the main patch tha **[presets]** object will send the number of the preset that must be loaded (or saved) on  **[s to_all]** and it is forwarded to the modules via the main connection.

-The presets are handled in each module via a **[pd handle_presets]** subpatch.
-Each parameter that should be saved has a number assigned and the module collect them and saves in a table that is written to a txt file.
-Similarly, to load a preset, the txt file is loaded into the table and the table is iterated to send the preset values to the patch via a router object.
-The routing of the iterated preset values is used also to control the parameters via OSC messages: i.e. an OSC message to control the gain (whose number is 32) is sent to the **[r control]** object, it is than routed as 32 and finally sent to the **[r preset_gain_$0]** object.

-There are also some paramers that should not be saved but needs to be controlled via OSC (such as momentary buttons...).
-This is handled in the same way but in this case the object is called **[r ctrl_value]** and its code should start from 100.
-Similarly there are some informations that needs to be puts out without being saved.
-This are handled via ad-hoc configuration that receives message from the **[s fdbk_value]** object.

-The loading/saving of presets (or sequences...) is done with two objects:

-* **[load_preset]**: this objects takes one or two creation arguments.
-The first one is the table name where the preset has to be written into (usually presets_$0).
-The second one (optional) is the preset file specification (i.e. `_seq`).
-To work properly it must be initialized with two parameters: the ID (2nd inlet) and the current_path (3rd inlet).
-The fourth inlet lets you set the filname specification.
-As an example, the object **[load_preset presets_$0 _seq]**, with parameters ID = 2 and current_path = `/path/to/preset` works in this way: whenever it receives a number (say 5) on the first inlet it will read the file `/path/to/preset/2/5_seq.txt` into the table `presets_$0` and after that it will iterate the index-values pair of that table from the outlet.
-Usually a sound module has a preset_$0 table and it will save only one preset in the folder identified by its ID (i.e. `/presets/2/5.txt` is the preset 5 of the module with ID 2).
-The generation module may need to store other things such as the sequence.
-This is done with another load_preset object that has a second argument that represent the filename specification: something that is appended to the txt filename (as in the example above).

-* **[save_preset]**: this object takes two or three creation arguments.
-The first is the table name, the second one is the number of preset values that has to be saved and the third is the filename specification (optional).
-As the load_preset object, it needs ID and current_path as parameters.
-The fourth and the fifth inlets lets you set dinamically the number of presets and the filename specification.
-Whenever it receives a number in its 1st inlet, it will collect the preset values stored in the preset table.

 ### Subprocess